natashasaki/CS237A_Autonomous_Delivery/README.md

-# asl_turtlebot

-This contains a _starting point_ for your final project.
+# CS237A 2020 Final Project -- Autonomous Food Delivery

+This project consisted to 2 phases: exploration phase and delivery phase.
 Below are _brief_ descriptions of the code.

-You are strongly encouraged to take a closer look into the code for more details of how and what the code does.
+### Exploration
+- Navigate the city without colliding into obstacles.
+- Record locations of food vendors.

+### Delivery
+- Receive and process requests for delivery.
+- Autonomously drive through the city to pick up desired items and deliver them to the goal.

+### Extensions
+- Stopping at STOP signs
+- Appropriate Greeting: A “meow” for a cat, a “woof” for a dog,  a “hello” for a person.
+- Marking and labelling objects on rviz map!

 **File Descriptions:**

 **Gazebo Simulation Files:**
 ----------------------

 launch/project_sim.launch: Launches gazebo with a (rough, tentative) model of the final project environment, as well as the core SLAM and detector nodes.
-You'll need to run your navigator and other project nodes separately.

 robots/asl_turtlebot.urdf.xacro, turtlebot3_burger.gazebo.xacro, turtlebot3_burger.urdf.xacro: Turtlebot 3D model definitions for gazebo.